Features

 We use Directives as an example.

-Magewire Directives allow you to add directives prefixed with @
+Magewire Directives allow you to add directives prefixed with @ within Magewire-driven block templates.

 These directives use bound parsers to transform them into a specific output.

-, which would render as Foo
+For instance, consider @ucfirst('foo'), which would render as Foo.

-Now, you might wonder: If I disable this feature, won't @ucfirst
+Now, you might wonder: If I disable this feature, won't @ucfirst just appear as plain text in my template?

 That’s correct—but it won’t break the architecture, and everything else will continue to function as expected.